 Use Case-Based Keyword Targeting

 People often search for solutions based on their industry or role.
-Use case keywords help you show up in those searches.
-Instead of targeting general terms, go for some specific terms like:
+Instead of general terms, go for specific phrases like:

 - CRM for small law firms